Why GIVA?

 The 1-1-1 Model

-The disciplined giving structure at Givingtide’s core.
-Three channels—CEG (the foundational equity commitment), CCG (the global solidarity dimension), and the U.P. (the annual flagship initiative)—operating within a single standard.
+The disciplined giving model at Givingtide’s core.
+Three channels—CEG, CCG, and the U.P.—operate within a single coordinated system.

 III